yangshutingg/dsa4264/README.md

 Members: Bernice Ong Hwee Yee, Cao Han, Luo Xinming, Su Xuanxuan, Yang Shu Ting

 ## Project Overview
-This project focuses on analyzing toxicity (Content that is rude, disrespectful, or otherwise likely to make someone leave a discussion) in Singapore Subreddits text data to uncover insights and patterns.
-Using natural language processing (NLP) techniques, we process, analyze, and visualize text data to identify sentiment trends and key topic clusters.
+This project focuses on analysing toxicity (content that is rude, disrespectful, or otherwise likely to make someone leave a discussion) in Singapore Subreddits text data to uncover insights and patterns.
+Using natural language processing (NLP) techniques, we process, analyse, and visualise text data to identify sentiment trends and key topic clusters.

 ## Data Access
 To run the entire project, you’ll need, at a minimum, a raw data file with the columns: `timestamp`, `link`, and `text`, saved within your project’s `data` subfolder.
 For running individual scripts, ensure you have access to any necessary intermediate data files.